CKunhardt/augenblick/README.md

 ### Pipeline Flow
 ```
-Input Images → VGG-T Feature Extraction → Camera Poses + Features → NeuS2 Reconstruction → 3D Mesh Output
+Input Images → VGG-T Feature Extraction → Camera Poses + Features → Neuralangelo Reconstruction → 3D Mesh Output
 ```

-The VGG-T component processes input images to extract dense features and estimate camera poses, which are then fed into NeuS2 for volumetric neural surface reconstruction and final mesh generation.
+The VGG-T component processes input images to extract dense features and estimate camera poses, which are then fed into Neuralangelo for volumetric neural surface reconstruction and final mesh generation.

 ## Requirements